web-auth/doc/pure-php/advanced-behaviours/prf-extension.md

 This catches a silent failure mode where the browser would simply ignore an empty `prf` block, leaving the relying party convinced PRF was active when it never was.

-### Detecting the `hmac-secret-mc` requirement
+### Detecting a multi-credential evaluation

-CTAP 2.2 introduced `hmac-secret-mc`, the PRF authenticator extension variant that supports PRF evaluation at credential creation time and multi-credential `evalByCredential` queries.
-The wire format is unchanged — the user agent picks `hmac-secret` vs `hmac-secret-mc` based on the inputs you ship.
+An authenticator may serve PRF in several ways.
+The CTAP `hmac-secret` extension is one of them, and the variant supporting evaluation at creation time and multi-credential `evalByCredential` queries is `hmac-secret-mc`, but the WebAuthn extension is abstract over that choice: the user agent decides how to satisfy the inputs you ship.

-`PseudoRandomFunctionInputExtensionBuilder::requiresHmacSecretMc()` returns `true` when the builder carries `evalByCredential` entries for more than one credential — the case the builder can detect on its own:
+`PseudoRandomFunctionInputExtensionBuilder::requiresMultipleCredentialEvaluation()` returns `true` when the builder carries `evalByCredential` entries for more than one credential, which is the shape it can detect on its own and the one requiring the richer authenticator support:

 {% code lineNumbers="true" %}
 ```php